-The Eastcoast GT100 Electric Guitar has a pair of single coil pickups which deliver beautifully clean sounds, but really shine with some added distortion or grit through an amplifier.
-The maple neck is comfortable on the fingers and the single cutaway design is great for reaching the higher frets.
+The Eastcoast GT100 has a pair of single coil pickups which deliver beautifully clean sounds, but really shine with some added distortion or grit through an amplifier.
+The maple neck is comfortable on the fingers - often the reason why players stop picking up guitar.
+The single cutaway body design is great for reaching upper frets.

 Also available in more finishes and with bundles here.

-8. Jackson JS1X DK Minion AH FB Gloss Black (Factory Blemished) - £99
+8. Jackson JS1X DK Minion Amaranth FB Gloss Black

 Available in more finishes here.

-9. Squier Bullet Strat HSS HT Electric Guitar, Arctic White - £100
+9. Squier Bullet Strat HSS HT Electric Guitar

 Available in more finishes here.